bscotch/tools/packages/versioner/README.md

 All of these are managed on a per-project basis via a root configuration (or CLI options), allowing usage in both monorepo (multiple projects in one Git repo) and single-project contexts.

 To use the versioner, you must create a configuration file (use `bsv init` to create a default one) and keep it up to date based on your project structure.
-Configuration uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), so the config information can be provided in a number of ways (use the module name `bscotch-versioner`).
+Configuration uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), so the config information can be provided in a number of ways (use the module name `bsv`).